-Pete Canter’s composing projects include writing for his own jazz combos, writing for larger ensembles which include jazz and classical instruments and writing for contemporary music ensembles.
+Pete Canter’s composing projects include writing for his own jazz combos, for larger ensembles which include jazz and classical instruments and for contemporary music ensembles.

-Pete has composed several new tunes and re-arranged some of his existing originals for a group including strings.
-Originally a jazz trio plus cello, this band has been expanded first with drums and most recently with viola.
-The music is European style contemporary jazz with elements of latin jazz and also a folk flavour.
+Pete has composed new tunes and re-arranged existing originals for a group including sax, flute, strings and rhythm section.
+Originally a jazz trio plus cello, this band has been expanded first with drums and more recently with flute and/or violin.
+The music is European style contemporary jazz with elements of latin jazz, folk and classical music.
 The music was first performed in the Exeter Vibraphonic Festival in March 2016 at Exeter Phoenix.
-The musicians were Lucy Welsman on cello, Matt Johns on keys, Valere Speranza on double bass and Pete on soprano saxophone.
-After a recording session with a quintet version of this band there is now an album on the way.
-Pete Canter’s Sky Ensemble performed at Teignmouth Jazz Festival in November 2016 (quintet) and will play the Exeter Vibraphonic Festival on Wed 15th March 2017 (sextet) and at Crediton Methodist Church as a joint promotion by Crediton Music Makers and the Moon Jazz & Blues Club on Saturday 22nd April 2017 (sextet).
+A recording session with a quintet version of the band produced the excellent album Strange Bird.
+Pete Canter’s Sky Ensemble performed at Teignmouth Jazz Festival in November 2016 (quintet), Exeter Vibraphonic Festival on Wed 15th March 2017 (sextet) and at several other venues since as a septet or sextet.

 TUBES for alto flute & bass clarinet